 Change of mind: When the customers simply change their minds about the delivered products

-Returns can be controlled by analysing and addressing the root causes.
-Here are some tips to reduce returns:
+Ecommerce returns can be controlled by analysing and addressing the root causes.
+Here are some tips to reduce and manage returns:

 Tip #1: Showcase correct product information